Aleksandar Vukic

-Vukic has a career high ATP singles ranking of World No. 117 achieved on 28 February 2022.
-He also has a career high ATP doubles ranking of World No. 394 achieved on the same date.
-Vukic has won one ITF Futures singles title.
+He has a career high ATP singles ranking of world No. 48 achieved on 14 August 2023.
+He also has a career high ATP doubles ranking of world No. 237 achieved on 9 June 2025.

+Vukic has reached one ATP Tour singles final at the 2023 Atlanta Open.
 Vukic made his main draw ATP singles debut at the 2018 Sydney International and his Grand Slam debut at the 2020 French Open, after qualifying for both.

 Early life

-Vukic was born in Sydney, Australia.
+Vukic was born in Sydney, Australia, and is of Serbian and Montenegrin descent.
 His parents and older brother left Montenegro during the breakup of Yugoslavia in the early 1990s and settled in Sydney before Vukic was born.
-Vukic began playing tennis at the age of 6 and later attended the University of Illinois between 2015 and 2018 where he was named three-time All-American in tennis.
+Vukic began playing tennis at the age of 6 and attended Normanhurst Boys High School throughout his upbringing.
+He later attended the University of Illinois from 2015 to 2018 where he was named three-time All-American in tennis.

 Professional career

 2014–2019: ITF and ATP debut

 Vukic made his ITF Tour debut in Spain in May 2014.

 Vukic made his main draw ATP singles debut at the 2018 Sydney International, where he qualified for the main draw by defeating Dušan Lajović and Ričardas Berankis.
-He came within two points of defeating Feliciano Lopez, ranked 36 in the world.
+He came within two points of defeating Feliciano López, ranked No. 36 in the world.
 He lost the match 6–4, 6–7(5–7), 3–6.

-In May 2019, Vukic reached the semi-final of the 2019 Savannah Challenger, his best performance at the ATP Challenger Tour level.
-Following a quarter-final appearance at 2019 Internazionali di Tennis Città dell'Aquila, Vukic reached a career high singles ranking of 258.
+In May 2019, Vukic reached the semifinal of the 2019 Savannah Challenger, his best performance at the ATP Challenger Tour level.
+Following a quarter-final appearance at 2019 Internazionali di Tennis Città dell'Aquila, Vukic reached a career high singles ranking of No. 258.

 2020: Grand Slam and top 200 debut

 In January 2020, Vukic reached the final round of 2020 Australian Open – Men's singles qualifying.
 In March 2020, Vukic reached his first ATP Challenger Tour final in Monterrey Challenger.

 In September, Vukic qualified for the 2020 French Open main draw, where he made his Grand Slam singles debut.
 He lost in round one to Pedro Martínez.

-Vukic ended 2020 with a singles ranking of World No. 196.
+Vukic ended 2020 with a singles ranking of world no. 196.